What to do and when to do it

 If you filled out your FAFSA in October, spend this month looking for other scholarships not included in your FAFSA (see a list here.)
 You should also make sure you’ve gotten your college applications sent in.

 Compare financial aid packages (award letters) from the different schools you’ve applied to attend.
-May 1 is the deadline to accept your financial aid award letter.
+For many colleges, May 1 is a national deadline to decide which college you’re attending.

-For the 2018/19 school year, June 30th 2019 is the last day you can file the FAFSA and qualify for federal and state financial aid.
+For the 2021/22 school year, June 30, 2021 is the last day you can file the FAFSA and qualify for South Carolina state grants and scholarships, including the Full Tuition Scholarship package, if applicable.